 In 1997, the Franklin Delano Roosevelt Memorial was unveiled in Washington, DC, with sculptures depicting Roosevelt and Fala.
 His collar, White House dog tags and water dish are on display at the Franklin Delano Roosevelt Presidential Library & Museum in Hyde Park, NY.

-While you’re there, take a stroll with Fido on the Tidal Basin Loop Trail and snap some photos at other locations around the National Mall.
+While you’re visiting the monument in DC, take a stroll with Fido on the Tidal Basin Loop Trail and snap some photos at other locations around the National Mall.
 Keep the political theme going with a stay at The St. Gregory Hotel or Capitol Hill Hotel.
-Both properties offer a Pawlitical Landscape pet package for guests with dogs that includes personalized dog bowls and beds, treats and a loaner GoPro with dog GoPro harness.

 Hachikō

 In 1923, a professor at Tokyo Imperial University, Elizaburo Ueno, brought a Japanese Akita puppy named Hachikō to Tokyo from a farm in the Akita prefecture of Japan.
 Every day, Ueno traveled to and from work by train and each day, without fail, Hachikō would be waiting for him at the train station when he returned.
-For almost two years, the pair continued their routine until one day in May 1925, when Ueno did not get off the train.
+For almost two years, the pair continued their routine until one day in 1925, when Ueno did not get off the train.
 He had suffered a cerebral hemorrhage while at work and did not survive.
-Hachikō, however, remained faithful, continuing his route each day and waiting for Ueno to get off of the train.
+Hachikō, however, remained faithful, continuing his route each day and waiting for Ueno.
 When the media began reporting on the dog’s story, people from around the world started to visit, and he became a symbol of loyalty.

 In 1934, Hachikō was present when a bronze statue of his likeness was unveiled at the Shibuya Train Station where he waited daily.
-The loyal pup died in 1935 at the age of 11, and his cremated remains were buried next to his master.
+The loyal pup died in 1935 at 11, and his remains were buried beside his master.
 The statue was remade in 1948 after World War II and dedicated at the same station.
-Today, visitors come from around the world to take a photo with the monument and hear the story of a faithful companion.
-The statue is free to visit.

-Stay close to Hachikō’s monument with a pet-friendly vacation rental in Shibuya, and visit him on your way to Shibuya station for a ride into Tokyo.
+Stay close to Hachikō’s monument with a pet-friendly vacation rental in Shibuya.

 Greyfriars Bobby

 Dogs are loyal, this we know, but are any as faithful as Greyfriars Bobby?
 As the story is told, in the 19th century, a night watchman for the Edinburgh Police Force named John Gray befriended a Skye Terrier who he called Bobby.
-The two became a familiar sight for locals, and together they patrolled the cobblestone streets at night.
+The two became a familiar sight for locals, and together they patrolled the cobblestone streets.
 Eventually, John contracted tuberculosis, and in 1858 he passed away and was buried in Greyfriars Kirkyard.
-Bobby spent the next 14 years guarding the grave of his owner, until his own death in 1872.
+Bobby spent the next 14 years, while being cared for by locals, guarding the grave of his owner, until his own death in 1872.
 During that time, Bobby touched the hearts of many, drawing in crowds of people who wanted to see the devoted pup for themselves.
-Locals who knew Bobby kept watch over and cared for him until his death.

 In 1873, a sculpture was erected across from the Kirkyard where both John and Bobby are buried.
-Today, tourists rub Bobby’s nose for luck, and often leave sticks at the monument for him to fetch.
-The statue of Bobby sits at the corner of Candlemaker Row and the George IV Bridge in Edinburgh.
-Dogs are allowed to join you on your visit, and there is no cost.
+Today, tourists rub Bobby’s nose for luck and often leave sticks at the monument for him to fetch.

-While you’re there, grab lunch or dinner at Greyfriars Bobby’s Bar, located next to the monument.
-Dogs are welcome inside the pub.
-Just a short walk from here is the 4-star, pet-friendly Hotel du Vin & Bistro Edinburgh.
+While you’re visiting, grab lunch or dinner at Greyfriars Bobby’s Bar, located next to the monument.
+Dogs are welcome inside.
+Then walk to Hotel du Vin & Bistro Edinburgh to stay with Fido for the night.

 Balto in Central Park

 In 1957, Laika, a mixed-breed stray found on the streets of Moscow was chosen by the Soviet space program to be one of the first animals in space, and the first animal to orbit the Earth.
 Humans had not yet made the journey and little was known about the effect space travel would have on a living being.
 Laika’s journey was to test the theory that she could survive being launched into orbit.
-However, she wasn’t expected to survive the trip back, as scientists weren’t sure that anyone could.
-Sadly, she perished within hours of the launch from overheating.
+Sadly, she perished from overheating within hours of the launch.

 Laika’s statue is located just a short walk from the sumptuous pet-friendly rooms at Petroff Palace, where your pup is sure to receive a royal welcome.